AleksandarMicovic/aleks.rs.old/pages/about.md

 If you're looking for my CV, you can find it [here](/static/resume.pdf).

 My name is Aleksandar Micovic, and this is my little corner of the Internet.
-I have a degree in Computer Science from the University of Toronto, and I also happen to live in said city as well.
+I have a degree in Computer Science from the University of Toronto, and work as a software engineer in Belgrade, Serbia.
 I spend a lot of my spare time coding, and consistently dreaming about monads and burritos.
 I have not spoken to a psychologist yet.

-This page is a catch-all for all minutiae and miscellanea.
-Mostly stuff that doesn't fit into any other category, but stuff I still want to share.

 ## Contact